sbl1996/ygo-agent/README.md

 ### Single GPU Training

 The minimum requirement of training is a NVIDIA GPU.
-I can even train on a laptop with a 1650.
+I can even train on a laptop with a GeForce GTX 1650.
 The supported decks that can be found [here](./assets/deck/).
 Any combination of cards included in these decks is fine, and more will be added later.
 For demonstration, we'll choose just one deck to train from scratch.

 ```bash
 cd scripts